angularsen/dotnet9-watch-slow-repro/README.md

 - [dotnet 9, "dotnet watch" is really bad in Blazor Server · Issue \#45810 · dotnet/sdk](https://github.com/dotnet/sdk/issues/45810)

 ## Problem
-1. `dotnet watch` is slower on net9 than net8, in particular the _first_ change can take 10-20 seconds vs a few seconds for a trivial change to `.razor` files in Blazor.
+1. `dotnet watch` is slower on net9 than net8, in particular the _first_ change can take 10-20 seconds vs a few seconds for a trivial change to `.razor` files in our large Blazor Server app.
 (1)
-2. `OnInitializedAsync` is run twice on hot reload in net9, but only once in net8
-3. Blazor seems to do a page reload after hot reload in our app, but have not yet been able to create a repro of this behavior in these sample apps.
+2. Blazor seems to do a page reload after hot reload in our app, but have not yet been able to create a repro of this behavior in these sample apps.
 See details below.

 (1)
 In 9.0.2 SDK release, the hot reload was 10-20x slower for every change, but in 9.0.3 SDK release only the first hot reload is 10-20x slow and subsequent changes are fast.<br>